-#ACHPERVIC19 Early Bird registration NOW OPEN and meet our feature presenters!
+#ACHPERVIC19 Registration NOW OPEN and meet our feature presenters!

 We are thrilled to introduce our outstanding line up of feature presenters, all of whom are practicing teachers and / or industry professionals: